Muriel Cornell

-Muriel Amy Cornell (born Gunn; 27 September 1906 – 8 March 1996) was a British athlete and world record holder for the long jump.
+Muriel Amy Cornell (née Gunn; 27 September 1906 – 8 March 1996) was a British athlete and world record holder for the long jump.

+Biography

 Cornell was born in 1906 in Mitcham, then part of Surrey, to Frederick William Gunn and Beatrice Minnie, née Loosemore.
 She married Stanley Herbert Cornell, a brush manufacturer, in August 1928.

 She became a founder member of the ladies' section of Mitcham Athletic Club in 1926 at the age of 19.
 At the British Games in London in August, she broke the long jump world record with a distance of 5.485 m.
 Later in August, she competed at the 1926 Women's World Games in Gothenburg at which she placed second, recording 5.44 m, behind Japan's Kinue Hitomi.
 Cornell exceeded Hitomi's world record jump of 5.5 m, but she left a mark in the sand after she turned to speak to an official before leaving the pit.

 Cornell again became the world record holder in August 1927, jumping 5.575 m, which she held until Hitomi jumped 5.98 m in 1928.
 The long jump did not feature at the 1928 Summer Olympics, the first games with events for women, and Cornell didn't complete.
+During 1928 she broke the world record for the 80 metres hurdles.